geralltf/squash_compiler/README.md

 Supports expressions, variables, functions, if statements, and while loops.
 Provide parsing functions such as:
 ParseNumber, ParseIdentifier, ParseFunction, ParseVariable.
-Maintain a symbol table for variables and functions.
+Maintains a symbol table for variables and functions.

 **Code Generation**

 Traverses the AST to generate code using structured, readable functions.
-Produces assembly via a custom assembler API.
+Produces assembly via a custom assembler.
 Converts assembly into machine code.

 **PE Executable Builder**